 So, you've decided the hustle and bustle of downtown isn't for you and you've settled in the suburban serenity of Shunyi.
 Welcome to the neighborhood!
 Apart from its convenient proximity to ISB, this family-friendly district has a host of enticing places to eat, shop, and relax.

 For coffee or a bite to eat, Jamaica Blue is located opposite ISB's west gate next to the Yosemite Club House.
-The cafe offers a full menu of Western breakfast and lunch options for both takeaway and dine-in.
+The cafe offers a full menu of western breakfast and lunch options for both takeaway and dine-in.
 There is an additional location in the River Garden Clubhouse.

 At the south gate of River Garden, you will find Le Spa, a full-service spa offering everything from facials, foot massages, and manicures to hairdressing services.
 The spa often has promotions and the staff at reception speak excellent English.